By attending your appointment you’ll:

 - Have realistic expectations.
 The only promise the financial counsellor can make is to do their best within the scope of their role to help you.

-Dealing with creditors is stressful.
-Mention that you have an appointment booked with a financial counsellor.
-You can provide the financial counsellor’s name, the organisation they work for and the time and date of the appointment.
-Let the creditor know that once you have had the financial counselling session and have a clear understanding of your situation, you will be able to decide how to address the debt.
+Let the creditor know that once you have had the Financial Counselling session and have a clear understanding of your situation, you will be able to decide how to address the debt.

 Congratulations on making the toughest decision of all: the decision to change.